- 100% secure payment

 New bistro in a metro "Best New Restaurant" magazine award

-A six-month-old bistro reached the "Best New Restaurant" category of a metro magazine award where the field is crowded and email registration is required per vote.
-We confirm the engine, explain the email- verification surcharge, quote $164 for 2,000 votes with email-verified delivery from metro-area residential IPs, and deliver across 48 hours timed to lunchtime and the 6–9pm dinner window when the magazine's food-interested readers are active.
+A recently-opened bistro entered the "Best New Restaurant" category of a metro magazine award where email registration is required per vote.
+We confirm the engine, explain the email-verification surcharge, quote for 2,000 votes with email-verified delivery from metro-area residential IPs, and schedule delivery across 48 hours split between weekday lunchtime and the 6–9pm dinner window — matching when the magazine's food-interested urban readers are most likely to be online.

 For: New-venue owners, restaurant marketers, magazine subscribers